 Contact the SRC about clubs and societies

 - For general enquiries, please contact firstname.lastname@example.org and we will do our best to resolve your query by email in the first instance.
 If you would prefer to chat through your query with a member of SRC staff, or if you have several queries, then we can arrange a Zoom call with your society to help answer your questions.
-Please email firstname.lastname@example.org if you would like to arrange a video chat, detailing your queries in the email.

 - Clubs and societies first point of contact with SRC Council is the Vice President – Student Activities: email@example.com.
 Clubs and societies can contact the VP Student Activities if they have questions on society policy or wider support issues.
 More information on the VPSA role can be found on the Sabbatical Officers page.